 Our costs and expenses in the accompanying combined financial statements include allocations from TMP for executive, legal, accounting, treasury, real estate, information technology, merger and integration costs and other TMP corporate services and infrastructure costs because specific identification of the expenses is not practicable.
-The total corporate services allocation to us from TMP was \$28.1 and \$22.5 million for the nine months ended September 30, 2002 and 2001, respectively; \$27.4 million in 2001, \$44.3 million in 2000 and \$32.7 million in 1999.
+The total corporate services allocation to us from TMP was \$31.7 million for the year ended December 31, 2002, \$27.4 million in 2001 and \$44.3 million in 2000.
 The year ended December 31, 2000 also includes \$1.1 million of interest expense paid to TMP in 2002, in connection with certain cash funding arrangements in the period.
-The expense allocations have been determined on the basis that TMP and Executive Resourcing considered to be reasonable reflections of the utilization of services provided or the benefit received by us using ratios that are primarily based on our revenue, net of costs of temporary contractors compared to TMP as a whole.
-Except as discussed above, interest charges from TMP have been allocated to us, only for that portion of third-party debt attributed to Executive Resourcing.
+The expense allocations have been determined on the basis that TMP and HH Group considered to be reasonable reflections of the utilization of services provided or the benefit received by us using ratios that are primarily based on our revenue, net of costs of temporary contractors compared to TMP as a whole.
+Except as discussed above, interest charges from TMP have been allocated to us, only for that portion of third-party debt attributed to HH Group.

-We recorded merger, integration and restructuring expense of \$43.2 million, \$51.0 million and \$49.7 million for the years ended December 31, 2001, 2000 and 1999, respectively.
+We recorded merger, integration and restructuring expense of \$5.4 million \$43.2 million and \$51.0 million for the years ended December 31, 2002, 2001 and 2000, respectively.
 The charges were recorded in connection with our pooling of interest transactions and consist of costs to integrate and/or exit certain aspects of the operations of our pooled entities, particularly in areas where we had duplicate functions and facilities.

-In the second quarter of 2002, TMP announced a reorganization initiative to streamline its operations, lower its cost structure and integrate businesses previously acquired.
-The reorganization program included a workforce reduction, consolidation of excess facilities, restructuring of certain business functions and other special charges, primarily for exiting activities that were no longer considered part of our strategic plan.
-As a result, we recorded \$53.1 million of business reorganization and other special charges during the nine months ended September 30, 2002.
+In the second quarter of 2002, TMP announced a reorganization initiative to further streamline our operations, lower our cost structure, integrate businesses we previously acquired and improve our return on capital.
+This reorganization program included a workforce reduction, consolidation of excess facilities, restructuring of certain business functions and other special charges, primarily for exiting activities that are no longer part of our strategic plan.
+In the second quarter of 2002, we recorded a charge of approximately \$52.3 million in connection with this reorganization initiative.